GuangyanCai/isoext/README.md

 ```
 This will generate the luts and as well as the meshes of all the cases inside the `output/lorensen` folder.

+For the cube annotation, refer to the script documentation in `luts/gen_mc_lut.py`.
+The cases are indexed in binary format, where the ith bit indicates the ith vertex is below the isosurface if it is 1 and vice versa.

 ## Task List
 - [x] Fix docstring.
 - [ ] Add more Marching Cubes variants.